Transcutaneous electrical nerve stimulation: Modern

+Beginning in the late 1970s, in the USSR as part of their space program further research was conducted into electronic pain reduction devices.
+Dr. Alexander Karasev developed scenar (or skenar) devices, and later in the early 2000s cosmodic devices.
+Each of these device types uses the fundamental technique of reading electrical signals in the skin, analyzing the signals, and returning therapeutic electrical pulses into the nerves.
+He terms the TENS devices first generation electronic pain relief devices, scenar devices second generation devices, cosmodic devices as third generation devices, and the D.O.V.E.
+(Device Organizing Vital Energy) device as an advanced second generation device which automatically incorporates some cosmodic therapeutic features.

 Research

 As reported, TENS has different effects on the brain.
 A randomized controlled trial in 2017 shown that sensory ULF-TENS applied on the skin proximally to trigeminal nerve, reduced the effect of acute mental stress assessed by heart rate variability (HRV).
 Further high quality studies are required to determine the effectiveness of TENS for treating dementia.

-A head-mounted TENS device called Cefaly was approved by the United States Food and Drug Administration (FDA), in March 2014, for the prevention of migraines.
+A head-mounted TENS device called Cefaly was approved by the United States Food and Drug Administration (FDA), in March 2014, for the prevention of migraine attacks.
 The Cefaly device was found effective in preventing migraine attacks in a randomized sham-controlled trial.
 This was the first TENS device the FDA approved for pain prevention, as opposed to pain suppression.

 A study performed on healthy human subjects demonstrates that repeated application of TENS can generate analgesic tolerance within five days, reducing its efficacy.
 The study noted that TENS causes the release of endogenous opioids, and that the analgesia is likely due to opioid tolerance mechanisms.

-The pain reduction ability of TENS is so far, unconfirmed by sufficient randomized controlled trials.
+The pain reduction ability of TENS is unconfirmed by sufficient randomized controlled trials so far.
 One meta-analysis of several hundred TENS studies concluded that there was a significant overall reduction of pain intensity due to TENS, but there were too few participants and controls to be entirely certain of their validity.
 Therefore, the authors downgraded their confidence in the results by two levels, to low-certainty.